hasura/ndc-storage/docs/objects.md

 The response is a base64-encode string.
 The client must decode the string to get the raw content.

+> [!NOTE]
+> The connector limits the maximum download size via the `runtime.maxDownloadSizeMBs` setting to avoid memory leaks.
+The GraphQL engine on Hasura Cloud also limits the max response size from connectors.
+The acceptable file size should be 30 MB in maximum.
+> Note that the file content is encoded to base64 string so the response is 33% increased.
+If the maximum download size is 30 MB the actual allowed size is 20 MB only.

 ```gql
 query DownloadObject {
   downloadStorageObject(object: "hello.txt")